MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/configure-mobile-devices-warehouse.md

 </tr>
 <tr>
 <td>Load item receiving</td>
-<td>Register the receipt of a quantity for a load by using the load ID, and create put-away work for another worker.
+<td>Register the receipt of a quantity for a load by using the load ID, and create putaway work for another worker.
 The item number and product dimensions match the receipt to the purchase order lines.</td>
 </tr>
 <tr>
 <td>Load item receiving and put away</td>